 Cisco CDR Reporting & Analytics | Installation Notes

 Log into the router with an account with administrative permissions.
 Then, run the below listed commands to set up gw-accounting to file, change the cdr-format to “detailed”, configure the FTP server information, and tell the system to flush new data to file once per minute.
-Note the bold italic portions are ones you’ll change.

 We will now create a new “batch” input for the CUBE CDR files, similar to the ones you created for CUCM CDR and CMR.